 In the case of UCBs, the above limits are applicable only in centers having a population of less than one lakh.

 Bank loans to MFIs extended for on-lending to individuals and also to members of SHGs/JLGs for water and sanitation facilities.

 - Renewable Energy

-Bank loans up to a limit of ₹30 crore to borrowers for purposes like solar based power generators, biomass-based power generators, wind mills, micro-hydel plants and for non-conventional energy based public utilities, viz., street lighting systems and remote village electrification etc., will be eligible for Priority Sector classification.
+Bank loans up to a limit of ₹30 crores to borrowers for purposes like solar-based power generators, biomass-based power generators, windmills, micro-hydel plants, and for non-conventional energy-based public utilities, viz., street lighting systems and remote village electrification, etc., will be eligible for Priority Sector classification.